 A negative statement usually means that the preliminary examination is discontinued upon the student’s request or the Faculty Council’s decision.
 The Faculty Council makes its decision on the basis of the preliminary examiners’ statements and its own deliberations.
 The members of the Faculty Council have access to the manuscript before they make their decision.

-After the discontinuation of the preliminary examination, the doctoral candidate may request a new preliminary examination once the changes recommended in the preliminary examiners’ statements, or other changes, have been made in the dissertation manuscript and the supervisor(s) and the student's responsible teacher recommend that the examination process can be restarted.
-In these cases, the Faculty Council can, depending on the case and the schedules of the examiners, either ask the same preliminary examiners for the task again or search for new ones.
+After the discontinuation of the preliminary examination, the doctoral candidate may request a new preliminary examination once the changes recommended in the preliminary examiners’ statements, or other changes, have been made in the dissertation manuscript.
+In these cases, the Faculty can, depending on the case and the schedules of the examiners, either ask the same preliminary examiners for the task again or search for new ones.

 Dissertations written in a non-native language